edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     This command creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west2-a` creating a new service account `constell-test`.
 It also creates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

-    Note that only regions offering CVMs of the `N2D` series are supported.
-You can find a [list of all regions in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available), which you can filter by machine type `N2D`.
+    Note that only regions offering CVMs of the `C2D` or `N2D` series are supported.
+You can find a [list of all regions in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available), which you can filter by machine type `C2D` or `N2D`.

     </tabItem>